GLOSSARY

 The RaaS model mirrors legitimate software-as-a-service (SaaS) operations, but with a nefarious purpose.
 It typically involves two primary roles within its criminal ecosystem:

-- RaaS Operators (Developers): Operators are responsible for the initial creation, continuous development, and maintenance of the core ransomware code.
-They also often build and manage the underlying infrastructure necessary for attacks, such as command-and-control servers, payment processing systems, or user interfaces for affiliates.
+• RaaS Operators (Developers): Operators are responsible for the initial creation, continuous development, and maintenance of the core ransomware code.
+They also often build and manage the underlying infrastructure necessary for attacks.
+This includes command-and-control servers, payment processing systems, or user interfaces for affiliates.
 In some cases, they also provide technical support for their “customers.”

-- RaaS Affiliates (Attackers/Users): These are cybercriminals who subscribe to or “license” the ransomware tools from RaaS operators.
-Often possessing less technical skill than the developers, affiliates gain access to the pre-built ransomware code and associated tools.
-Using them, they identify and target victims, executing the ransomware deployment, and initiating the extortion process.
+• RaaS Affiliates (Attackers/Users): These are cybercriminals who subscribe to or “license” the ransomware tools from RaaS operators.
+They often possess less technical skill than the developers.
+Affiliates gain access to the pre-built ransomware code and associated tools.
+Using them, they identify and target victims, execute the ransomware deployment, and initiate the extortion process.

 Why RaaS Proliferates: Impact on Threat Landscape